 Generally, adult bees measure about 2mm (0.08 inches) to 4cm (1.6 inches)6.
 For honey bees, female bees, also called worker bees, grow to about 10-15mm, and the queens are much larger at 18-20mm3.
 Male honey bees are called drones and usually measure 15-17mm at maturity.
 Worker bees have longer wings than drones, and drones have bigger eyes than worker bees.
 Workers and queens have stingers, but the drones are stingless.

 The honey bee, Apis mellifera, is the most popular type of bee, but there are many other types.
 We also call it the domestic honey bee, western honey bee, or European honey bee.
 There are about 26 subspecies of the Apis genus of honey bees.
 World Honey Bee Day celebrates, you guessed it, the honey bee every year on 20th May.
 Bumblebees are another type of bee.
 And there are thousands of fly-like and wasp-like bees.

-The Apis mellifera is native to Africa, Asia, and Europe, but in the 17th century, humans introduced them to other places, and now you can find them almost anywhere in the world.
+The Apis mellifera is native to Africa, Asia, and Europe.
+Still, in the 17th century, humans introduced them to other places, and now you can find them almost anywhere in the world.
 Honey bees prefer habitats with abundant flowering plants, such as gardens, meadows, and open wooded areas.
 Bees can also survive in deserts, wetlands, and grasslands.

-Flowers provide everything that a bee would ever need for nutrition; pollen and nectar.
+Flowers provide everything a bee needs for nutrition: pollen and nectar.
 Bees, however, have particular preferences for the pollen they gather.
 Polylectic bees collect pollen from a large variety of flowers.
 Oligolectic bees consume pollen with certain peculiarities, like flowers from a certain family or of a certain color.
 This restricts them to a smaller range of flowers to feed on.

 Bees forage for food only during daylight but continuously remain active in the hive.
 They stay close to home and forage within a 3-kilometer radius around the hive.
-When resources are scarce, honey bees fly distances of 8-13 km to search for food or water.
+When resources are scarce, honey bees fly 8-13 km to search for food or water.

 Workers have straw-like tongues called a proboscis to suck up nectar, and store it in a part of the digestive tract, called the crop.
 They gather pollen into structures on their hind legs called pollen baskets.